midoublelo/open-py-lexer/README.md

 # open-py-lexer
 An open source lexer for anyone wanting to make a programming language in Python.
+I recommend you still have a basic understanding of what a lexer is.
+Main.py includes initialisation for the lexer and lexer.py has all of the logic for the lexer and is where it detects and turns syntax into tokens.
+An example of the lexer is available in the test.lang file.
+It is fully commented and working.